A.F.C. Greenwich Borough

 A.F.C.
-Greenwich Borough is an English football club based in Greenwich, London who play in the Southern Counties East Football League Division One.
+Greenwich Borough is an English football club based in Greenwich, London who play in the Southern Counties East Football League Premier Division.
 The club was founded in 2023.
-Despite its name, AFC Greenwich Borough have no affiliation to the original Greenwich Borough who played up until their liquidation in 2020.
+Despite its name, AFC Greenwich Borough have no affiliation to the original Greenwich Borough F.C. who played up until their liquidation in 2020.

 History

 AFC Greenwich Borough was founded in 2023, originally as a veterans team.
-In 2025, the club took over all operations of the Welling United academy, and installed a men's first team, who entered the Southern Counties East Football League Division One for the 2025-26 season.
+In 2025, the club took over all operations of the Welling United academy, and installed a men's first team, who entered the Southern Counties East Football League Division One for the 2025–26 season.

-The club's first competitive fixture was a 1-1 home draw against Chessington & Hook United, their first win would come a week later defeating Sheppey Sports 3-1.
+The club's first competitive fixture was a 1–1 home draw against Chessington & Hook United.
+Their first win would come a week later, in 3–1 home win over Sheppey Sports.
+Their first season ended in success, as the club secured the Division One title on the final day of the season, earning promotion to the Premier Division.
+Borough also won the London Senior Trophy, defeating Wimbledon Casuals 2–0 in the final.

 Ground

-The first team play at Oakley Road, in Bromley, groundsharing with Holmesdale FC.
+The first team play at Oakley Road, in Bromley, groundsharing with Holmesdale F.C..

 All other teams operated by the club play at Footscray Playing Fields, in Eltham.